EdenIsHereToStay/EdenAGi/README.md

 │   ├── UsageProtocols.md                        # Guide on how to use the system.
 │   ├── Contributing.md                          # Guidelines for contributing to EdenAGI.
 │   ├── SupportAndContact.md                     # Information for support and contact.
+│   ├── knowledgeBases/                          # Knowledge Bases for LLM, LAM, etc.
+│   │   ├── localizedKnowledgeBase/              # Localized Knowledge Bases.
+│   │   ├── memoryFiles/                         # Storage of system restore files and engineering round summaries.
+│   │   ├── promptTemplateLibrary/               # Storage of prompt templates to be used for system engineering.
+│   │   └── systemWideKnowledgeBase/             # System-wide Knowledge Bases.
 │   └── ...                                      # Other documentation files.
 │
 ├── aiTools/                                     # Source code for the entire project.